CS2102-2021-S1/CS2102_2021_S1_41/README.md

 1. Automatic contract selection based on the same/similar area and availability of caretaker.

+1. Underperforming full-time caretakers is defined as a full-time caretaker that works less than the average number of pet-days per month of all full-time caretakers, or one that works less than 60 pet-days per month. ie min(average, 60).

+1. Successful bidders are defined as the highest bidder by price, if there are multiple bidders for the same caretaker for the same day.

 ### 3. Non-trivial constraints with triggers

 ### 4. Justification of any serial type

+1. UserID
+* UserID can be tracked easily with natural increments, as well as to identify which role the user is taking.
+Hence, one user may take multiple roles, for example, PCS_Admin may also be a Pet_Owner.

+1. AgreementID
+* Agreements increments naturally as bids come

+1. PaymentID
+* PaymentID and AgreementID are total participating entities with key constraint, hence PaymentID follows AgreementId to have a serial type